Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Multiplicative compounds on tensor products of Hilbert spaces

 In the context of a given measure $\nu$ on $\mathcal{X}^{m}$, we usually require \eqref{EQ: AntisymmetricFunctionDefinition} to be satisfied only for $\nu$-almost all $(x_{1},\ldots,x_{m}) \in \mathcal{X}^{m}$ and say that $\Phi$ is $\nu$-\textit{antisymmetric}.
-Note that for $\mathbb{F} = \mathbb{R}$ (or $\mathbb{C}$ in the complex case), the operator $T_{\sigma}$ is trivial and the definition coincides with the usual definition of an antisymmetric function which changes its sign according to the permutation of arguments.
+Note that for $\mathbb{F} = \mathbb{R}$ (or $\mathbb{C}$ in the complex case), the operator $T_{\sigma}$ is identical, and the definition coincides with the usual definition of an antisymmetric function that changes its sign according to the permutation of arguments.